Putting up nest boxes for birds

 Monitor birds nesting in your garden

-Make a record of the activities of nesting birds in your garden, from nest building through to the chicks fledging.
+Make a record of the activities of nesting birds in your garden, from nest building through to the young fledging.